 What to Eat: The Canteen Taphouse and Tavern, Hearthstone Restaurant, Piante Pizzeria

-Where to Stay: Residence Inn by Marriott Breckenridge, The Lodge at Breckenridge, Alpine Inn, Search Airbnbs Nearby
+Where to Stay: Residence Inn by Marriott Breckenridge, The Lodge at Breckenridge, Alpine Inn

 Weather Avg: 63° / 48° F

 I’m dying to see the golden aspen trees in Breckenridge CO.
-The town is best known as a winter destination, but since we only casually ski and snowboard, I’ll be going for the leaves.
+The town is best known as a winter destination, but since we only casually ski and snowboard, I’d rather go for the leaves.
 The weather is just right for a brisk walk through the golden trees.